-Importantly, please note, should Council resolve to adopt the RLUS, the community will have further opportunity to partake in any future Planning Scheme Amendment process.
+Importantly, it should be noted that if Council resolves to adopt the RLUS, the community will have further opportunity to partake in any future Planning Scheme Amendment process.

 It is recommended that the RLUS be adopted and that authorisation from the Minister for Planning to prepare a planning scheme amendment be sought.
 The amendment will then be placed on formal public exhibition to seek community and agencies comments.